-The objective of this guide is to show how to set boundary conditions to Walls and Windows in Thermal Comfort (Convective Heat Transfer) Analysis.
+The objective of this article is to show how to set boundary conditions for walls and windows in thermal comfort (convective heat transfer) simulations.

-Solid surfaces are treated with “Wall” boundary condition.
-As a default, every surface, which has no boundary condition is treated as Adiabatic Wall.
+Solid surfaces are treated with ‘Wall‘ boundary conditions.
+As a default, every surface, which has no boundary condition is treated as an adiabatic wall.
 In the following section, you will see the settings for some common wall conditions.

-Adiabatic wall means that there should not be any heat transfer between the surface (surface of the fluid domain) and the surroundings.
-Usually, internal walls are assumed to be adiabatic, since same temperature conditions are expected in the neighboring rooms.
+An adiabatic wall means that there should not be any heat transfer between the surface (surface of the fluid domain) and the surroundings.
+Usually, internal walls are assumed to be adiabatic, since the same temperature conditions are expected in the neighboring rooms.

-As a rule of thumb, one can use Laminar flow for natural convection, and k-omega SST for forced convection simulations.
-Zero gradient means, cell values on both sides of the surface are assumed to be same (therefore, value won’t change).
+As a rule of thumb, one can use laminar flow for natural convection, and the k-omega SST turbulence model for forced convection simulations.
+Adiabatic applies a zero gradient condition meaning, cell values on both sides of the surface are assumed to be the same (therefore, the value won’t change).

 Adiabatic Wall – Using Radiative Heat Transfer

-If Radiation is enabled, we need to define radiative behavior of the surface.
+If Radiation is enabled, we need to define two additional parameters: Radiative behaviour, and Emissivity.

-- Emissivity: Emissivity is a constant, which defines the ratio of thermal radiation from a surface to the radiation form an ideal black surface with respect to the Stefan-Boltzmann law.
+- Emissivity: Emissivity is a constant, which defines the ratio of thermal radiation from a surface to the radiation from an ideal black surface concerning the Stefan-Boltzmann law.
 The ratio varies from 0 to 1 (1 represents the ideal black body).
-Emissivity depends on many factors such as material, surface finish, temperature of the surface, wavelength and angle.
-For simplicity, one can use commonly published emissivity values for common materials :
+The emissivity depends on many factors such as material, surface finish, surface temperature, wavelength, and angle.
+For simplicity, one can use commonly published emissivity values for common materials\(^1\):